openwisp/openwisp-firmware-upgrader/README.rst

 If you want to use a custom update strategy you will need to use this setting to provide an entry with the class path of your update strategy as the key.

-If you want to use a custom upgrader you will need to use this setting to provide an entry with the class path of your upgrader as the value.
+If you need to use a `custom upgrader class <#writing-custom-firmware-upgrader-classes>`_ you will need to use this setting to provide an entry with the class path of your upgrader as the value.

 REST API
 --------